 What Is White Fat?

 White fat is that stuff we don’t like that gets stored in our bellies, thighs, bottoms, and other areas.
 If you suffer from weight gain or obesity, it’s the white fat that’s the problem.
 This fat is linked to many health conditions and diseases, such as heart disease, metabolic syndrome, diabetes, and so on.
 So if you are currently experiencing some New Year’s weight loss and your pants are starting to get a bit looser, it’s that white fat that’s burning off.

 So while we might have to work at it to keep the white fat off, we also have to work at it to keep the brown fat active.
 It’s important to note, whether we have a weight issue or not, that we all have much more of the white fat than the brown and that both store energy and release hormones that are important and beneficial.
 Brown fat also releases an important lipokine hormone…

 What Is a Lipokine?

 Lipokine hormones tame inflammation, improve the response of cells to insulin, and enhance the metabolism of lipids, which decreases the risk of metabolic syndrome (i.e., high blood pressure, obesity, hyperlipidemia, and so on).
 To communicate with organs and balance metabolism, our fat tissue, which stores lipids, uses circulating lipokines (aka “lipid chaperones).
 So metabolism is regulated by hormones secreted by our fat.

 In cold conditions, we already know that the lipokine hormone 12,13-diHOME released by our brown fat increases in our circulation.
 Why?
 It helps keep the body warm.
-However, a recent study suggests there is something else we can do to stimulate our brown fat to release this lipokine: exercise…
+However, a recent study suggests there is something else we can do to stimulate this particular fat to release this lipokine: exercise…

 Activate Beneficial Brown Fat with Exercise